-If an underlying fund shows indications of improvement in one or more of the factors that caused it to be placed on Watch, it may be released from Watch.
+If an underlying fund Underlying Investment shows indications of improvement in one or more of the factors that caused it to be placed on Watch, it may be released from Watch.
 Examples of improvements warranting a change in status are:

-- Improved investment performance. - Investment style and/or risk characteristics return to, and remain at, levels originally agreed upon. - Other factors such as organizational structure stabilizes, personnel adjustments, compliance requirements, etc. are met/satisfied.
+- Improved investment performance. - Investment style and/or risk characteristics return to, and remain at, levels originally agreed upon. - Other non-performance factors such as organizational structure stabilizes, personnel adjustments, compliance requirements, etc. are met/satisfied.

-The Investment Consultant and Staff will provide regular reports to the Board on any underlying fund on Watch.
-These reports will highlight the original reasons for placing the underlying fund on Watch and discuss how these issues have been addressed.
-If improvement occurs in an appropriate amount of time (generally 12 to 18 months) the Investment Consultant may make a recommendation to the Board to release the underlying fund from Watch, and the Board may vote to approve this recommendation or not.
+The Investment Consultant and Staff will provide regular reports to the Board on any underlying fund Underlying Investment on Watch.
+These reports will highlight the original reasons for placing the underlying Investment on Watch and discuss how these issues have been addressed.
+If the Underlying Investment no longer qualifies for Watch or sufficient improvement occurs in an appropriate amount of time (generally 12 to 18 months) the Investment Consultant may make a recommendation to the Board to release the underlying fund Underlying Investment from Watch, and the Board may vote to approve this recommendation or not.